logo

 Lose weight with intermittent fasting

+To watch this as a video, click here.
 Intermittent fasting is where you use fasting for part of the day, rather than a longer term fast.
 It’s actually something we do each day, we finish eating at the end of the day and then we don’t eat again until breakfast (when we ‘break’ the ‘fast’).
 With the exception of small babies who need to eat around the clock, your body stores energy to keep you going through the night without any food.
 Digestion time It takes 5 hours to digest a meal, sometimes longer if it was a large meal, so what we generally do is space our meals that far apart to ensure we have a regular supply of energy throughout the day.
-Then overnight, your body use stores from the liver which last...
+Then overnight, your body...

 Share